ardeois/graphql-codegen-typescript-mock-data/README.md

 Select a library to generate mock values.
 The default is [casual](https://github.com/boo1ean/casual), Other options include [faker](https://github.com/faker-js/faker). casual dependents on Node API and cannot be executed in a browser. faker is useful when you want to use a mock function with the dynamicValues option enabled in the browser.

+### weight (`number`, defaultValue: `1`)

+If multiple generator options are provided for a scalar or field, specifies the relative chances of a generator being chosen at random.
+If all choices the same weight, they are equally likely to be chosen; the default is 1.
+Providing three generator options with weights of 2, 1, and 1, for instance, means the first will be chosen half the time and the others one-quarter of the time each.
+The `weight` is ignored if only a single generator option is provided.

 ### `GeneratorOptions` type

 This type is used in `scalars` and `fieldGeneration` options.

+You can specify an array of generator options, and one will be chosen at random.
+By default, the choices are equally likely.
+You can specify a `weight` option to change how likely a given generator is to be chosen; if not specified, a weight of 1 is assumed.
+Both the shortcut string-only and full `GeneratorOptions` object are supported if multiple generators are supplied.

 Examples using **casual**